 Generally speaking, FedEx keeps their language about its exact policies around CBD pretty vague, but there is a long list of products in its Service Guide that it disallows.
 This list includes hemp plants, hemp leaves, oil, seed oil, and CBD derived from hemp.

-Thus, it’s probably best to use USPS or UPS for shipping CBD in general.
+Thus, it’s probably best to use USPS, UPS, or DHL for shipping CBD in general.

 3 considerations when shipping CBD